mihai-satmarean/catalog-api-mcp/bmac-mcp-server/CURSOR_SETUP.md

 **Important**:
 - Replace `/Users/relaxZone/Projects/BMAC-demo-start` with your actual absolute path
-- Update the `DATABASE_URL` to match your database configuration
+- Set `DATABASE_URL` to the path of your SQLite database file (absolute path recommended)
+- The MCP server uses SQLite, so ensure the database file path is accessible

 ### 3. Restart Cursor